 A pristine white and cream open-concept kitchen with a two-tiered second island that doubles as an eat-in bar.
 The backsplash is a gorgeous soapstone with lots of light gray veining.

-A view of the above kitchen from just behind the kitchen island, providing a better view of the backsplash behind the stove.
+A view of the above kitchen from just behind the kitchen island, provides a better view of the backsplash behind the stove.

 A luxurious rich dark wood kitchen with an enormous amount of marble backsplash with orange veining.